 It’s not only in Stockholm that you can save money on paid-entry museums as a student though.
 Studying in Umeå?
 Guitars: The Museum – one of the world’s biggest privately owned guitar collections – will let you in for 50 kronor less than regular folks.
 Not bad!

 A semester studying abroad is the perfect time to try something a bit different, and a night at the opera is strikingly accessible in Sweden.
 Malmö Opera offer a whopping 50 percent off tickets to holders of CSN or Mecenatkort student cards as well as under-26-year-olds, Gothenburg Opera give you 25 percent off most performances if you have the Mecenatkort card or are aged under 28 (and if you’re 20 or under, you’ll get in for half price), while even the Royal Opera in Stockholm has half-price entry if you’re under 26.
 You aren’t likely to find much lower prices for opera anywhere else in Europe, so even if you don’t think it’s your thing, why not try something different for once?

 You may also want to keep up with Swedish news while you’re spending time in the country.
-The Local offers a 50 percent student discount on Membership, giving you unlimited access to all our content for just SEK24.99 a month – or SEK249.99 for the full year.
+The Local offers a 50 percent student discount on Membership, giving you unlimited access to all our content for just €24.99 a year, reduced from €49.99.
 Find out more here.

-Article first published in 2016 and updated in 2018.
+Article first published in 2016 and last updated in August 2022.